 What will usually play a larger role is how you are dealing with your Endometriosis?

-- Are you working full time, or has your Endometriosis prevented your from being able to work a 40-hour work week?
+- Are you working full time, or has your Endometriosis prevented you from being able to work a 40-hour work week?

-- Is you Endometriosis preventing you from living what you would consider to be a normal active lifestyle?
+- Is your Endometriosis preventing you from living what you would consider to be a normal active lifestyle?

-This is why, prior to being approved for coverage, it’s likely you will be asked a series of questions like these so that a life insurance underwriter can get a better understanding of how “serious” your Endometriosis is and how much of an affect it is having on your day to day life.
+This is why, before being approved for coverage, it’s likely you will be asked a series of questions like these so that a life insurance underwriter can get a better understanding of how “serious” your Endometriosis is.
+And how much of an effect it is having on your day to day life.

 The tough part…

-About all of this is that most of the decisions that a life insurance underwriter will make based on your Endometriosis will tend to be rather “subjective” which is why we wanted to take a moment and describe exactly what Endometriosis is as well as highlight some of the most common symptoms that a life insurance underwriter will be looking for.
+About all of this is that most of the decisions that a life insurance underwriter will make based on your Endometriosis will tend to be rather “subjective”.
+This is why we wanted to take a moment and describe what Endometriosis is as well as highlight some of the most common symptoms that a life insurance underwriter will be looking for.

-Endometriosis is a frequently painful medical condition where tissue that is similar to tissue that is normally found within a woman’s uterus (or endometrium) grows outside of the uterus.
-This growth is will usually involve one’s ovaries, fallopian tubes or the connective tissue that lines one’s pelvis.
+Endometriosis is a frequently painful medical condition where tissue similar to the tissue that is normally found within a woman’s uterus (or endometrium) grows outside the uterus.
+This growth is will usually involve one’s ovaries, fallopian tubes, or the connective tissue that lines one’s pelvis.

 Common symptoms may include: